How to Backup My Computer

 Which Backup Program to use

-Windows Backup utility comes preinstalled with Windows 7 and works very well.
+Windows 7 /10 comes preinstalled with a backup utility that works very well.
 It is easy to understand and utilizes a very simple interface so it is easy to do.
 Wizards walk you through the process and restoring is a breeze.
 A built in scheduler allows you to automate the task if you wish even across a network.
 To do this you must assign a password (if you don’t already have one) to the “Backup User”.
-The user you are currently signed in under.
+The user you are currently signed in under (see the people icon on your start menu).

 It is extremely important that whoever is doing the backups up also understands the backup program that is being used.